Children and Young People: Q&As

 Q. I am coming up for my National exams.
 What kind of support should I expect the school to provide for me?

 A. Whatever type of support you’ve been getting in class when doing assessments is the kind of support you should also get in exams.
 You shouldn’t be expected to pick up some kind of extra help just in your National exams or Highers.
-However, if you are dyslexic and you don’t feel you have the appropriate support to enable you to demonstrate what you can do because your reading and writing skills are still weak, then speak to your Support for Learning teacher as soon as possible.
+However, if you are dyslexic and you don’t feel you have the appropriate support to enable you to demonstrate what you can do because your reading and writing skills are still weak, then speak to your Support for Learning teacher or Guidance teacher as soon as possible.
 You may be able to use a computer, or other assistive means which you’ll require to practise before you are in the exam situation.
 The school will make application for you to do this, so it’s important to get it arranged as soon as possible.

 If there are other questions which are of a general nature, we will be happy to add these to the Q and As on this page.
 You can email the Working Group at email@example.com.
 We regret however, that we are unable to answer personal questions here.
 If you have something that is troubling you, the Dyslexia Scotland Helpline staff may be able to help.
 You can access them via the National Helpline at 0344 800 84 84 between 10am and 4.30pm (Monday to Thursday) or 10am – 4pm (Friday).
 Or you can email firstname.lastname@example.org